mvolkmann/blog/src/deno.md

 See this {% aTargetBlank "https://github.com/denoland/deno_lint/issues/556",
 "issue" %}.

+The Deno linter is implemented in Rust in order to be significantly much faster than ESLint.

 To prevent the linter from running on a file, add the following comment at the top: